CrissNamon/progressive/README.md

 + StoryStateManager
     + Represents game manager
     + Manager can have states
-    + Manager can execute action on state change
+    + Manager can execute action on state change and gives you some data about states
 + StoryNode
     + Represents game story node
     + Node can have content, text for example